WillemJiang/willemjiang.github.io/README.md

 This master branch is for publish the webcontent.

-If you want to change the content, please check out the content branch and do some modification on the markdown files.
+If you want to change the content, please check out [the content branch](https://github.com/WillemJiang/willemjiang.github.io/tree/content) and do some modification on the markdown files then running the publish.sh from _script directory.

 # Install Ruby and Gem